netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

         ---

-4. Citrix ingress controller in `ns1` configures the ADC entities in the default partition.
+4. Netscaler ingress controller in `ns1` configures the ADC entities in the default partition.

 ### Configurations in namespace `ns2`